 Haneda Airport

-Haneda Airport is much closer to Tokyo than Narita Airport.
-While it is smaller, there are still a range of luggage storage options available, so you can explore Tokyo suitcase-free.
-It also makes layovers at Haneda Airport easier.
+Haneda Airport, Tokyo Cheapo readers’ favorite airport, is much closer to Tokyo than Narita Airport.
+It’s smaller, but there’s still a range of luggage storage options available, so you can explore Tokyo suitcase-free.
+Storing your luggage also makes layovers at Haneda Airport easier.

 Suggested Activity